Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 	- Catalyses the transfer of phosphate groups
 - RTKs are always in pairs
 - ![[Unit 4 - Communications and Cell Cycle 2023-02-21 11.38.00.excalidraw]]
-	- When the ligands bind, the 2 RTKs undergo dimerization and
+	- When the ligands bind, the 2 RTKs undergo dimerization and join together
+	-
 ##### Ion Channel Receptors
 ## Changes in Signal Transduction Pathways 4.4